 See, there are two types of parents out there: those who give their baby a pacifier and those who don’t.
 And it seems (at least within my inner circle) like those who do are judged for doing so.

 But why should we feel guilty for giving our babies a binky?
 (This is what my family calls a pacifier.)

-The second main reason why I have been anti-pacifier is because my baby for the most part is a good baby in the sense that he doesn’t cry a lot, and fusses a lot during those occasions of cluster feeding.
+The second main reason why I have been anti-pacifier is that my baby, for the most part, is a good baby in the sense that he doesn’t cry a lot.
 There simply just isn’t a reason to give one to him.
-As my family keeps reminding me, it’s one bad habit you won’t have to break later on, while advising me not to give one to him.
+As my family keeps reminding me, it’s one bad habit you won’t have to break later on while advising me not to give one to him.

 However, the more I think about it, it isn’t the end of the world if he sucks on the damn thing.

 Okay, so the “bad habit” logic aside, many babies including myself are (were) thumb suckers.
 So what really is the difference between the two?

 The second argument against them says that there are bad for the baby’s teeth and will make them grow improperly.
 But the pacifiers I have clearly state that they are orthodontic pacifiers, which are designed to contour into the baby’s mouth to prevent the misalignment of teeth.